kframework/matching-logic-prover/separation_logic/survey.md

-# A survey of separation logic and its tools
+# A Survey of Separation Logic and Its Tools

 [Rey02] *Separation Logic: A Logic for Shared Mutable Data Structures*